janlelis/debundle.rb/README.md

-`debundle` allows you to require gems that are not in your `Gemfile` when inspecting programs that are run with Bundler.
+`debundle.rb` allows you to require gems that are not in your `Gemfile` when inspecting programs that are run with Bundler.

 **Use at your own risk!**